Anthrax (American band): Reunions with Belladonna and Bush (2005–2010)

-Worship Music and For All Kings (2010–2017)
+Worship Music and For All Kings (2010–2018)

 In late 2009, Anthrax confirmed their participation in several "Big Four" concerts with Metallica, Megadeth and Slayer as part of the 2010 Sonisphere Festival dates in Europe.
 John Bush decided that he did not want to commit to the band full-time, and left Anthrax for the second time.
 Joey Belladonna returned to the band in early 2010 for the Sonisphere dates as well as committing to record a new studio album with the band.
 In June 2010 Anthrax, Metallica, Megadeth and Slayer performed on the same bill for the first time ever at seven Sonisphere shows.
 The Sofia, Bulgaria show was broadcast in cinemas and later released on DVD and Blu-ray.
 The bands would also play a few shows in the U.S. the following year, including a concert at Yankee Stadium in September 2011.

 In April 2011, Anthrax headlined in the Philippines for the first time at the annual Pulp Summer Slam with Death Angel and Hellyeah.
 The band also headlined the Jägermeister side stage at the Mayhem Festival of 2012, co-headlined by Slayer and Slipknot, and toured with Testament and Death Angel.
 In June Anthrax released the single "Fight 'Em 'Til You Can't" from the then-upcoming new album on their website as a free download to thank fans for their patience in waiting several years for new material.
-Worship Music was released on September 12, 2011, and debuted at #12 on the Billboard Top 200 album charts, their highest chart position since Sound of White Noise in 1993.
+Worship Music was released on September 12, 2011, and debuted at No. 12 on the Billboard 200, their highest chart position since Sound of White Noise in 1993.